Streptomyces phage Hesperides

 Discovery NotesThe soil was collected from a field close to a lake.
 The soil was collected during slightly humid weather at 75 degrees Fahrenheit.

 Naming NotesThe name hesperides comes from the greek nymphs of the golden hour (sunset).
-This name was chosen due to the sample being collected soon after the sunset and after someone who was incredibly close to the founder whos name also resembled a famous greek piece of mythology.
+This name was chosen due to the sample being collected soon after the sunset and after someone who was incredibly close to Dipper whose name also resembles that of a famous Greek city.

 Sequencing Information